pyccel/pyccel/docs/CONTRIBUTING.md

-# Contributing to pyccel
+# Contributing to Pyccel

 Firstly, thanks for your interest in contributing code to pyccel!

 We welcome any and all contributions.

-There are many ways to help with the pyccel project which are more or less involved.
+There are many ways to help with the Pyccel project which are more or less involved.
 The following is a summary of how you can do this.

 ## Asking questions